Updated by staff writer Yona Williams.

 The first PoP school was completed in Laos (September 2009), followed by the first school in Nicaragua (April 2010).
 Eight months later, Pencils of Promise became a $1 million organization.
 By January 2012, PoP had successfully broken ground on 50 schools.

 Today, Pencils of Promise improves the quality of life for students and communities it serves through clean water and sanitation programs, teacher support, and new school builds.
-It has since grown into an international movement with tens of thousands of supporters who are collectively responsible for building over 550 schools worldwide.
+It has since grown into an international movement with tens of thousands of supporters who are collectively responsible for over 570 build projects worldwide.

 How Pencils of Promise Gives Back

-While on a mission to expand access to quality education in underserved communities globally, PoP gives back in the following ways:
+While on a mission to expand global access to quality education, PoP gives back in the following ways:

 1. Building Schools